Inês de Castro: Inês de Castro in literature and music

-In addition, Portuguese composer Pedro Camacho (born 1979) composed the Requiem to Inês de Castro, first performed on March 28, 2012 in New Cathedral of Coimbra on the occasion of 650 years of the transportation of Ines de Castro's body from Coimbra to Alcobaça Monastery.
+In addition, Portuguese composer Pedro Camacho (born 1979) composed the Requiem to Inês de Castro, first performed on March 28, 2012, in the New Cathedral of Coimbra on the occasion of 650 years of the transportation of Inês de Castro's body from Coimbra to Alcobaça Monastery.

 Christopher Bochman, with the Lisbon Youth Orchestra, has produced an opera "Corpo E Alma" (Body and Soul) focusing on Pedro's transition from a sensual to a spiritual love following her death, drawing on various aspects of the tale.

 Popular culture

 The 2005 TV series Pedro e Inês recounts the love story.

-The 2018 film Pedro e Inês (released as The Dead Queen internationally), based on the novel by Rosa Lobato de Faria retells the story of Inês de Castro (played by Joana de Verona) and King Peter I of Portugal (Diogo Amaral).
+The 2018 film Pedro e Inês (released as The Dead Queen internationally), based on the novel by Rosa Lobato de Faria, retells the story of Inês de Castro (played by Joana de Verona) and King Pedro I of Portugal (Diogo Amaral).
 The film was met with some acclaim, winning 5 awards including Best Ensemble - National Competition at the CinEuphoria Awards 2019.
-Director António Ferreira received best director at Prémios Fantastic (2019) and Premios Aquila (2020).
+Director António Ferreira received best director award at Prémios Fantastic (2019) and Prémios Áquila (2020).